tmbo/questionary/README.md

 ## Support

 Please make sure you have read the [documentation](https://questionary.readthedocs.io/).
-If you continue to face issues, please [open an issue](https://github.com/tmbo/questionary/issues/new) with enough information for us to reproduce your problem.
+If you continue to face problems, please [open an issue](https://github.com/tmbo/questionary/issues/new) with enough information for us to reproduce your problem.

 ## Contributing